trilogy-group/ws-eng-conduit-ai-assessment/README.md

 ## Running in Gitpod

-You can sign up for a free Gitpod account here: https://www.gitpod.io/ - which will give you 50 free hours of using a Cloud Development Environment.
+You can sign up for a free Gitpod account here: https://www.gitpod.io/ using your GitHub account.
 After you sign up, you can open the following link to launch your environment: https://www.gitpod.io/#https://github.com/trilogy-group/ws-eng-conduit-ai-assessment/

-Your environment will eventually spin up and you'll have a browser-based VSCode at your disposal.
+Once the environment spins up, you'll have a browser-based VSCode at your disposal.
 Two terminal tasks are launched automatically:

 - "Seed": which waits for the backend to be available and runs the database seed.
 - "App": which installs dependencies and starts both backend and frontend.

 In Gitpod, "localhost" refers to the remote machine.
-All the ports of this machine are exposed to a Workspace-specific URL, which is automatically opened if you press any localhost link from the Gitpod terminal, output, editor, etc. To open the UI, you can press the `http://localhost:4200/` link in the App terminal (printed once the Angular app spins up).
-Alternatively, you can type `gp url 4200` in a new terminal to find the URL manually.
+All "localhost" ports are exposed to a Workspace-specific URL, which is automatically opened if you press any localhost link from the Gitpod terminal, output pane, editor, etc. To open the UI, you can press the `http://localhost:4200/` link in the App terminal (printed once the Angular app spins up) or, alternatively, you can type `gp url 4200` in a new terminal to find the URL manually.

 If you are inactive for a while, your Workspace will be "paused".
 All file changes that you have made to the repository will be saved.
 You can resume it by refreshing the link or by going here: https://gitpod.io/workspaces.